 The Emperor’s Birthday (Tenno Tanjobi in Japanese) on December 23 is one of only two days a year when the public may enter the inner grounds of the Imperial Palace in Tokyo.

-The day is a national holiday in Japan and is celebrated with a public ceremony with lots of flag waiving as a throng gathers outside the Imperial Palace.
+The Emperor's Birthday is a national holiday in Japan and is celebrated with a public ceremony with lots of flag waiving.
+A throng gathers outside the Imperial Palace and awaits an appearance and speech from the imperial family.

 - Where: Tokyo